 The Association is commited to supporting students of Celtic Studies and the Celtic languages and enabling networking between students from different institutions and different countries.
-We organize an annual conference which this year will be held in Edinburgh over the weekend of 2nd to 4th March.
-For more information email firstname.lastname@example.org or see our website https://celticstudentsconference.org/ and our Facebook page https://www.facebook.com/CelticStudents/
+We organize an annual conference which this year will be held in Dublin over the weekend of the 26th to the 29th March 2020.
+For more information email firstname.lastname@example.org or go to https://celticstudentsconference.org/

 When the idea of setting up an organization for